I retired when I was 49… 13 years before I’d planned.

 His book changed my thinking entirely.

-Instead of hoping for good health in my old age, I could retire when I was relatively young, fit, and able to enjoy the good life.
+Instead of hoping for good health in my old age, I could retire when I was relatively young, fit, and able to enjoy a life of fun and adventure.

 But it was critical that I choose the right country.

-But one country fit the bill… with room to spare:
+But one country fit the bill perfectly… with benefits to spare.

-In fact, it exceeded my expectations in every way.
+In fact, Ecuador exceeded my expectations in every way.

 I had hoped to find a decent house at a reasonable price.
 But instead, the proceeds from my small A-frame in Quarryville, Pennsylvania, bought me a beautiful home of over 5,100 square feet… in the best neighborhood of Ecuador’s most beautiful city.